-By the beginning of 2000 the UN feared a failure to be able to fully engage Member States in reaching consensus on development goals.
-This led to Kofi Annan, the then Secretary General of the UN, preparing an unprecedented report: the Millennium Report (April 2000).
-This called for a repositioning of the UN in response to meet the realities and responsibilities of the new millennia, in an era of unprecedented globalisation and inter-dependence.
-This report was the foundation of much debate in the Millennium Summit called in September 2000, and which resulted in the adoption by the United Nations General Assembly of the Millennium Declaration, which recognises the collective responsibility of States to uphold the principles of human dignity, equality and equity for all of the world's people-especially the most vulnerable.
+In April 2000, Kofi Annan, the then Secretary General of the UN, prepared the Millennium Report.
+It called on the UN, in an era of unprecedented globalisation and inter-dependence, to reposition itself to meet the realities and responsibilities of the new millennium.
+This report led to much debate at the Millennium Summit in September 2000 and resulted in the UN General Assembly adopting the Millennium Declaration.
+This recognised the collective responsibility of States to uphold the principles of human dignity, equality and equity for all of the world's people-especially the most vulnerable.
 Considered a 'road map for development', the Millennium Declaration embodied the international community's commitment to ensure that every person's right to development is realised.

-The Millennium Development Goals (MDGs) agreed in 2001 as a mechanism to deliver the Millennium Declaration helped to frame international cooperation policy throughout the first decade of the twenty-first century.
-Although not legally binding, the MDGs have significantly influenced national and international development efforts and greatly contributed to substantial progress in several areas of human well-being.
+To deliver the Millennium Declaration, the MDGs were agreed in 2001, and they helped to frame international cooperation policy throughout the first decade of the twenty-first century.
+Although not legally binding, the MDGs significantly influenced national and international development efforts.
+Throughout the fifteen years it was in existence it greatly contributed to substantial progress in several areas of human well-being; for example: